 Each Wai Seng Senior Scholar will be expected to pursue his or her studies under supervision, as the Management Committee of the Asian Studies Centre may determine, and may be required to submit a satisfactory report upon the work he or she has accomplished, before receiving the final portion of the emoluments of the scholarship.
 The Wai Seng scholar will also be expected to attend seminars and lectures organised by the Asian Studies Centre.

-The Scholarship is expected to be next open for applications in Trinity Term, 2020, for tenure from Michaelmas Term, 2020.
+The Scholarship will open for applications in December 2024 with a deadline of in March 2025, for tenure from Michaelmas Term, 2025.